alfred_ vs Google CC: Which AI Email Agent Is Better? (2026)

 What is Google CC?

-Google CC is a free experimental AI agent from Google Labs.
+Google CC is an experimental AI agent from Google Labs.
 It sends a daily 'Your Day Ahead' email to your Gmail inbox every morning, summarizing your Google Calendar schedule, key Gmail threads, Google Drive documents, and relevant web information.
-It's read-only: it summarizes your day but doesn't take any action on your behalf.
+It can also prepare email drafts and calendar links when you ask, but it does not autonomously triage or handle your inbox.

 Is Google CC free?

-Yes.
-Google CC is currently a free experiment available through Google Labs.
-However, because it's experimental, there's no guarantee it will remain free or remain available at all.
+Yes, for now.
+Google CC is a free early-access Labs experiment, currently available by waitlist to users 18+ in the US and Canada, with Google prioritizing access for AI Ultra and paid subscribers.
+Because it's experimental, there's no guarantee it will remain free or remain available at all.
 Google has discontinued many Labs experiments in the past.

 Does Google CC draft email replies?